 - Modern depackaging methods avoid creating microplastics by using less water and energy.
 Advanced screening techniques filter out tiny particles without breaking them down too much.

-- Mechanical separation, with particle size reduction, and advanced milling and shredding create microplastics and as a consequence are no longer acceptable technologies for use in depackaging machines.
-These processes improve organic resource recovery but the recycling stream output is dirty, has no use for recycling or energy extraction, and has a highly negative environmental impact.
+- Mechanical separation, with particle size reduction, and advanced milling and shredding, create microplastics and, as a consequence, are no longer acceptable technologies for use in waste sorting and separation lines.
+These outdated processes improve organic resource recovery but the recycling stream output is dirty, has no use for recycling or energy extraction, and has a highly negative environmental impact.

-- Avoiding particle size reduction through machines that keep the rejected (non-organic) output as whole as possible makes subsequent waste processing steps, such as smart picking, more effective.
-This supports anaerobic digestion and composting better, because a dirty reject stream can easily take with it, 10% of the organic content, reducing biogas output raising landfill use and associated methane emissions.
+- Avoiding particle size reduction through the use of low-impact depackaging machines that keep the rejected (non-organic) output as whole as possible makes subsequent waste processing steps of the depackaging machine output, such as smart picking, fully effective.
+This supports anaerobic digestion and composting better, because with outdated equipment, a dirty reject stream can easily take with it 30% of the organic content, reducing biogas output, while raising landfill use and associated methane emissions.

 - Enhanced resource recovery from recyclates such as plastic resins leads to higher income.
 Efficiently sorted waste allows for generating useful biogas and biosolids for fertilisers, promoting a circular economy where every piece finds a new purpose.